On Quantile Randomized Kaczmarz for Linear Systems with Time-Varying Noise and Corruption: Introduction

 \subsection{Main contributions}

 In this section, we list our main results.
 Our first main result proves that QRK converges at least linearly in expectation up to a convergence horizon even in the case of time-varying corruption and noise.
-We note that the rate of convergence depends only upon parameters determined by the time-varying corruption, in particular the corruption rate, while the convergence horizon depends upon both the corruption rate and the time-varying noise in the system.
+We note that our bound on the expected error includes two terms; the first term decreases linearly and depends upon $\varphi$, which is independent of the noise $\vn^{(k)}$, and the second term defines the convergence horizon for the method and depends upon $\horizon{k}$, which does depend on the noise $\vn^{(k)}$.

 \begin{theorem} Let $\vx^{(k)}$ denote the iterates of Algorithm~\ref{QuantileRK1} or Algorithm~\ref{QuantileRK2} applied with quantile $q$ to the system defined by $A$ and $ \vb^{(k)} = \vb + \vn^{(k)} + \vc^{(k)}$, in the $k$th iteration.
 Assuming the setup described in Section~\ref{subsec:problem}, Assumptions~\ref{ass:unit_rows} and~\ref{ass:pos_rate}, and $\beta<q<1-\beta$ arbitrary, then